r57zone/Half-Life-Alyx-novr/README.md

 `"C:\Games\Half-Life Alyx\bin\win64\hlvr.exe" -allowdebug -vconport 29000 -vcon -console"`.

 After starting the console, must enter the console `vr_gg_gesture_pull 0`.
-This is necessary so that objects are pulled up without movement.
+This is necessary so that objects are [pulled up without movement](https://youtu.be/RWQbwlXjtjI).

+In the game settings, you need to select walking on the touchpad (for smooth walking as in regular games).

-During the game, the mouse is centered, to turn it off, press the "Escape" key, to resume centering, press "F7".
+**Warning!** During the game, the mouse is centered, to turn it off, press the "Escape" key, to resume centering, press "F7".
 ## Control
 ![](https://user-images.githubusercontent.com/9499881/78291469-7fbd0800-7536-11ea-84fe-b9f5166613d8.PNG)